Vielpixel/Remote-controlled-USB-keyboard/README.md

 The pressed butten can be visualized with a RGB LED connected to IO pins B7, C0 and D6.
 In Arduino IDE they are called 4, 5 and 9.
 The LED will light up for half a second after a key is pressed.

 Remember to set the teensy to keyboard in the tools menu of Arduino IDE.
 And you need to install teensyduino to make this available.

+If you don't change the code to make it fit to your needs, it will send Ctrl+1, Ctrl+2, Ctrl+3 and Ctrl+4.
+This is for switching the video input of an Atem Mini.